flyingtulipdotcom/ft/README.md

 # For a new chain
 1 - Add details to the CHAINS variable in utils/constants.ts 2 - Update support chains above in README.md
-3 - Wire them up to all needed chains
+3 - Call `ft:wire` on the new chain to hook up all other chains.
+4 - Call `ft:wire` on all other networks to wire the new chain up to it for a full mesh

 # Appendix